pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

         instances are not supported.

-    For GitLab CI/CD, you **must** provide the repository's namespace, the repository's name, and the filepath of the GitLab CI/CD workflow that's authorized to upload to PyPI.
+    For GitLab CI/CD, you **must** provide the repository's namespace, the repository's name, and the filepath of the top-level GitLab CI/CD pipeline definition that's authorized to upload to PyPI.
 In addition, you may **optionally** provide the name of a
     [GitLab CI/CD environment](https://docs.gitlab.com/ee/ci/environments/).

-    For example, if you have a project at `https://gitlab.com/namespace/sampleproject` that uses a publishing workflow defined in `release.yml` and a custom environment named `release`, then you'd do the following:
+    For example, if you have a project at `https://gitlab.com/namespace/sampleproject` with a top-level pipeline defined in `.gitlab-ci.yml` and a custom environment named `release`, then you'd do the following:

     ![Image showing adding a new GitLab publisher](/assets/trusted-publishing/gitlab/project-publishing-form.png)